 Get ready!
-You can watch the 2020 Stanley Cup Final live online anywhere in the world starting September 19.
-Online streams of the much-anticipated Stars vs. Lightning event will be available in the US, Canada, and abroad, although you may need a VPN to access every Stanley Cup Final game this year.
+You can watch the 2021 Stanley Cup Final live online anywhere in the world starting Monday, June 28.
+Online streams of the much-anticipated Canadians vs Lightning event will be available in the US, Canada, and abroad, although you may need a VPN to access every Stanley Cup Final game this year.

 All of the services listed below are region-locked.
-You’ll need a VPN to access their Stanley Cup Final streams abroad.
+You’ll need a VPN to access the Stanley Cup Final streams on your usual services while abroad.

 How to watch the Stanley Cup Final with a VPN

-There will be streams available for the 2020 NHL Final from multiple countries and TV networks.
-To get unrestricted access to these streams, do the following:
+There will be streams available for the 2021 NHL Final from multiple countries and TV networks.
+To get unrestricted access to these streams, follow the steps below.

 - Next, download the VPN app to your preferred streaming devices.
 Make sure to check that there’s an app available for those devices.
 ExpressVPN has apps for most systems, including Amazon Fire TV.
 You won’t find any VPN apps from any VPN provider for Roku, however.